 The National Museum

-This place is amazing, and it could take you a good 3 - 4 hours to see it.
+This place is amazing, and it could take you a good 3–4 hours to see it.
 Admission to this fascinating museum is free, and you can learn all about Denmark from before the time of the Vikings, up until the present.
-We found the relics from the time of the Vikings truly amazing.
-They have found a lot of items in bogs including mummies and gold and bronze items, all of which is on display.
+We found the relics from the time of the Vikings amazing.
+They have found a lot of items in bogs including mummies and gold and bronze items, all of which are on display.
 They have a couple of different room exhibits that show what life was like during certain times in Denmark.

 We really enjoyed this castle because it is in the middle of the city, and you have to pay a little extra to go into the rooms downstairs (or maybe it's just to take pictures of the rooms downstairs) which have the crown jewels, and all kinds of beautiful jewels, etc. that Denmark Royalty has worn.
 There are also some gardens and benches to walk around in on the castle grounds.
 If you have seen a lot of castles and you are short on time, you may not want to go there.
 But if you are a castle fan it's a must-see.

 If your feet are up to walking, and you feel like doing some shopping, Stroget is supposed to be the longest pedestrian shopping street in Europe.
 I loved walking on it, and there are some sweet little alleys and another street parallel to it that has some very quaint views.
 These are great for taking pictures.
 About halfway down Stroget is an area that's actually at the top of Nyhavn, and there is a fountain and some outdoor cafes there also.
 And along Stroget are some wonderful bakeries with authentic Danish, from Denmark so you won't want to pass up a chance to try one.

 Two Art Museums

 If you like art and would rather go to an art museum, there are two I would recommend.